Library & Technology

 About Global Online Academy: The mission of Global Online Academy is to replicate in online classrooms the intellectually rigorous programs and excellent teaching that are hallmarks of its member schools; to foster new and effective ways, through best practices in online education, for students to learn; and to promote students' global online awareness and understanding by creating truly diverse, worldwide, online schoolroom communities.

 There are currently 35+ high-performing independent schools in the consortium, representing three continents, four countries, 21 states, and the District of Columbia.
 All GOA courses are taught by teachers who are currently teaching at a GOA member school.
+You can find the current GOA course catalogue here.

 Global Online at The Meadows School: Junior and senior students in Upper School are eligible to take a GOA course for School credit.
 Course workload and intensity is equivalent to other courses taken on the School's campus.